Magyarization: Education

 Schools funded by churches and communes had the right to provide education in minority languages.
 These church-funded schools, however, were mostly founded before 1867, that is, in different socio-political circumstances.
-In practice, the majority of students in commune-funded schools who were native speakers of minority languages were instructed exclusively in Hungarian.
+In practice, the majority of students in commune-funded schools who were native speakers of minority languages were often instructed in Hungarian.

 Beginning with the 1879 Primary Education Act and the 1883 Secondary Education Act, the Hungarian state made more efforts to reduce the use of non-Magyar languages, in strong violation of the 1868 Nationalities Law.

 In about 61% of these schools the language used was exclusively Magyar, in about 20% it was mixed, and in the remainder some non-Magyar language was used.

 The ratio of minority-language schools was steadily decreasing: in the period between 1880 and 1913, when the ratio of Hungarian-only schools almost doubled, the ratio of minority language-schools almost halved.
 Nonetheless, Transylvanian Romanians had more Romanian-language schools under the Austro-Hungarian Empire rule than there were in the Romanian Kingdom itself.
 Thus, for example, in 1880, in Austro-Hungarian Empire there were 2,756 schools teaching exclusively in the Romanian language, while in the Kingdom of Romania there were only 2,505 (the Romanian Kingdom gained its independence from the Ottoman Empire only two years before, in 1878).
-The process of Magyarization culminated in 1907 with the lex Apponyi (named after education minister Albert Apponyi) which forced all primary school children to read, write and count in Hungarian for the first four years of their education.
+The process of Magyarization culminated in 1907 with the lex Apponyi (named after education minister Albert Apponyi) which expected all primary school children to read, write and count in Hungarian for the first four years of their education.
 From 1909 religion also had to be taught in Hungarian.
 "In 1902 there were in Hungary 18,729 elementary schools with 32,020 teachers, attended by 2,573,377 pupils, figures which compare favourably with those of 1877, when there were 15,486 schools with 20,717 teachers, attended by 1,559,636 pupils.
 In about 61% of these schools the language used was exclusively Magyar".
 Approximately 600 Romanian villages were depleted of proper schooling due to the laws.
-As of 1917, 2,975 primary schools in Romania were closed as a result.
+As of 1917, 2,975 primary schools in Romania were closed as a result due to the wartime.